Marutei Tsurunen: Family

 Tsurunen is married to Sachiko Tanaka, and they have two children.
-He also had three children with his Finnish wife.
+He also had three children with his first wife.
+He currently lives in Kamakura with his wife, their son, and his children.

 In the media

 Finnish media personality Markus Kajo interviewed Tsurunen in Finnish for the third episode of the documentary series Nousevan auringon Kajo in 2006.

 Tsurunen published his autobiography Sinisilmäinen samurai ("The blue-eyed samurai") in 2015 via Gummerus.